-- Membership or subscription fees paid by members; - Any business undertaking or trading activity that is integral and directly related to the provision of social or recreational amenities for the members, if carried out on a cost recovery basis and if it does not result in unfair competition in relation to taxable entities; - Fund raising activities of an occasional nature, undertaken substantially with assistance on a voluntary basis; or - Any other source, to the extent that it does not exceed the greater of R 120 000 or 5% of membership fees and subscriptions for the year of assessment.
-The excess is taxed at 27% for years of assessment ending on or after 31 March 2023 (previously 28%).
+- Membership or subscription fees paid by members; - Any business undertaking or trading activity that is integral and directly related to the provision of social or recreational amenities for the members, if carried out on a cost recovery basis and if it does not result in unfair competition in relation to taxable entities; - Fundraising activities of an occasional nature, undertaken substantially with assistance on a voluntary basis without compensation; or - Any other source, to the extent that it does not exceed the greater of R 120 000 or 5% of membership fees and subscriptions for the year of assessment.
+The excess is taxed at 27%.